CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ## **Admin and Receiver**
 PegKeepers have a `admin` and `receiver`.
-Committing a new admin or receiver requires calling the commit functions, which can only be called by the current admin.
-After that, the new admin or receiver needs to apply the changes within a timestamp of 3 * 86400, which corresponds to a time window of three days.
-If the changes are attempted to be applied after the deadline, it will simply not work.
+Committing a new admin or receiver requires the corresponding commit functions to be called, actions which can only be performed by the current admin.
+Subsequently, the newly committed admin or receiver has to apply these changes within a timespan of 3 * 86400 seconds, corresponding to a window of three days.
+If an attempt is made to apply these changes after this deadline, the action will simply fail.

 ### `admin`
 !!! description "`PegKeeper.admin() -> address: view`"

     Getter for the admin of the PegKeeper.
-The admin is typically the ownership admin, which is controlled by the CurveDAO.
+The admin is typically the [CurveOwnershipAgent](/curve-docs/docs/curve_dao/ownership-proxy/Agents.md), which is controlled by the CurveDAO.

     Returns: admin (`address`).